 Keep reading to learn how to more pockets than you could ever hope to fill to a coin purse!

-Those thoughts flashed through my mind yet again when I saw the Easy Zipper Coin Pouch pattern on Craftsy.
-(I am including affiliate links in this post for your convenience.)
-If only the pouch had two interior pockets.
+It would be perfect if only the pouch had two interior pockets.
 A key clip would be nice to keep my keys from hiding in the deepest darkest corners of my purse.

 I use the back pocket to hold the 10 gajillion loyalty cards I get from practically every store I patronize.